-The transform() method is called on each result object.
+The Projection API provides the method transform() which is called on each result object.
 Its result is then gathered as the final query result entity.
+You can refer to the Projection Javadoc for the API's details.

-11.7.1.1 Projections and Map Interfaces
+12.7.1.1 Projections and Map Interfaces